NXT Vengeance Day (2022): Storylines

 On December 5, 2021, at NXT WarGames, Tony D'Angelo took out Pete Dunne with a crowbar and took his mouth guard during the Men's WarGames match.
 Dunne took it back from D'Angelo on the December 14 episode of NXT and defeated him in the main event the following week.
 After the match, D'Angelo attacked Dunne's hand with a crowbar, causing him to writhe in pain.
 On the January 11, 2022, episode, D'Angelo defeated Dunne in a Crowbar on a Pole match.
 The following week, D'Angelo conducted a memorial service for Dunne's career and set his sights on Carmelo Hayes' NXT North American Championship.
-On the January 25 episode of NXT, D'Angelo fought Cameron Grimes in a number one contender's match for a shot at the title, but lost after Dunne appeared and hit his hand with a cricket bat.
-The following weeks saw Dunne challenge D'Angelo to a steel cage match, but then upped the stipulation after avoiding his crowbar attacks during a match with Draco Anthony, throwing in chairs, crowbars, kendo sticks, and a toolbox in the ring to make it a weaponized steel cage match at Vengeance Day.
+On the January 25 episode of NXT, D'Angelo fought Cameron Grimes in a number one contender's match for a shot at the title at Vengeance Day, but lost after Dunne appeared and hit his hand with a cricket bat.
+The following week, Dunne challenged D'Angelo to a Steel Cage match, which was scheduled for Vengeance Day.
+On the February 8 episode, Dunne upped the stipulation after avoiding his crowbar attacks during a match with Draco Anthony, throwing in chairs, crowbars, kendo sticks, and a toolbox in the ring to make it a weaponized steel cage match.

 On October 26, 2021, at NXT: Halloween Havoc, Toxic Attraction (Gigi Dolin and Jacy Jayne) defeated Io Shirai and Zoey Stark, and Indi Hartwell and Persia Pirotta in a Triple Threat Tag Team Scareway to Hell Ladder match to win the NXT Women's Tag Team Championship for the first time in their careers.
 On the January 25, 2022, episode of NXT, Dolin and Jayne (alongside NXT Women's Champion Mandy Rose) competed in a six-woman tag team match against Hartwell, Pirotta and Kay Lee Ray, where they lost after Dolin was pinned by Pirotta.
 The following week, Toxic Attraction appeared in the ring to tell Hartwell and Pirotta that they signed their "death sentence" after their fluke win last week, saying they were putting their tag titles on the line against them at Vengeance Day.

-On the January 25 episode of NXT, Cameron Grimes won the aforementioned number one contender's match to become the next challenger for Carmelo Hayes' NXT North American Championship.
-The match was subsequently scheduled for Vengeance Day.